omgnetwork/omgnetwork.github.io/docs/byzantine-conditions.md

 ```

 #### `invalid_block`
 Indicates that an invalid block has been added to the chain.
+A block is considered to be invalid when there is something wrong with a block received by the child chain.
+Including a situation where the root hash of the transactions in a block that has been submitted to the root chain does not match with the content of the block found on the child chain's API.
 User should exit.

 ```json
 {